yzziizzy/EACSMB/DEVELOPMENT.md

 * mCopy and the memcpy inside it have src/dst backwards but all usage needs to be fixed too...
 * Distance culling on CPU side needs to handle shadow passes properly
 * Bias calculation on shadows is terrible.
 Trees do not shadow themselves.
-* On an nVidia GT 530, first run after modifying terrain.glsl or wiping shader cache results in random terrain corruption.
+* On an NVidia GT 730, first run after modifying terrain.glsl or wiping shader cache results in random terrain corruption.
 * Exclude non-printing characters from sdf generation in FontManager

 ### Needs attention in the future
 * MDI max meshes limit fixed at 16.
-Might be able to choose the right value in initGL if all meshes are loaded first.
+Might be able to choose the right value in `initGL` if all meshes are loaded first.

 ## Graphics
 * Cache low-resolution pre-baked terrain textures for blocks in the distance.